This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 Civilisation

 Viola da gamba & harpsichord.
 2002, 3 mvts., 10 min.
-For gambist Donna Fournier, premiered at Swarthmore College, September 2002
+For gambist Donna Fournier and harpsichordist Tracy Richardson, premiered at Swarthmore College, September 2002

 CLAVIER BOOK 1